Chinese trading companies and their dirty little secrets

-Before you read this post, I have to emphasize that some trading companies here in China–including Hong Kong–truly create value for their customers.
+Before you read this post, I have to emphasize that some Chinese trading companies here–including Hong Kong–truly create value for their customers.

 What I wrote below does not apply to all intermediaries.
 But I observed it so many times that I believe it is true in 80%+ of cases.

-The problem is that the interests of trading companies are seldom aligned with those of their customers.
-And it takes mainly three forms:
+The problem is that the interests of China trade companies are seldom aligned with those of their customers.
+And it takes mainly

-1. Trading companies tend to work with low-grade factories
+1. Trade companies in China tend to work with low-grade factories

 A trading company is in a delicate situation.
 It has to make a margin and keep its selling price competitive.
 And it has to ensure that its customers and its suppliers don’t start doing business directly together.

 The solution is usually to work with factories that are not quite used to exporting themselves.
-These manufacturers typically have a low cost structure and are not properly organized.
-Another advantage (in the eyes of traders) is that they seldom have any English speaker on staff.
+These manufacturers typically have a low-cost structure and are not properly organized.
+Another advantage (in the eyes of traders) is that they seldom have any English speakers on staff.

 2. Trading companies seldom tell their customers about quality issues

-A trading company sells products to importers.
-Therefore, if a foreign buyer is not satisfied about the way an order was handled, the trading company can lose money: the purchaser can ask for a discount or a shipment by air, or even cancel the project.
-So these intermediaries often keep their mouth shut when they know of serious issues, for fear of frightening their customer.
+China trade companies sell products to importers.
+Therefore, if a foreign buyer is not satisfied with the way an order was handled, the trading company can lose money: the purchaser can ask for a discount or a shipment by air, or even cancel the project.
+So these intermediaries often keep their mouth shut when they know of serious issues, for fear of frightening their customers.

 To make things worse, many trading companies do not do check quality at all in their subcontractor factories.
 Their job is match-making, communicating, and shipping.
 After all, if the buyer is serious about quality, he will come and check it by himself, right?